-Full-time and part-time employees shall be eligible for holiday pay on the same basis as similarly situated non-union employees at the Center.
-The Operator may implement or modify its holiday pay policies.
-Prior to implementing any substantial and material change in its holiday pay policies, the Operator shall meet with the Union to discuss the changes, provided the Union requests such a meeting within thirty (30) calendar days of receiving notice of the changes.
-Notwithstanding the foregoing, the Operator agrees to maintain the following paid holidays: New Year's Day, Easter, Memorial Day, Fourth of July, Labor Day, Thanksgiving and Christmas per calendar year.
+Full-time employees, as defined in this Agreement in Article 9 - Classification of Employees, shall be eligible for holiday pay on the same basis as similarly situated non-union employees at the Center.
+The Employer may implement or modify its holiday pay policies.
+Prior to implementing any substantial and material change in its holiday pay policies, the Employer shall meet with the Union to bargain the changes, provided the Union requests such a meeting within thirty (30) calendar days of receiving notice of the changes.
+Notwithstanding the foregoing, the Employer agrees to maintain the following paid holidays:

+New Year's Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving and Christmas per calendar year.